obi-a/uptime_monitor/README.md

 [![Build Status](https://travis-ci.org/obi-a/uptime_monitor.png?branch=master)](https://travis-ci.org/obi-a/uptime_monitor)
 [![Gem Version](https://badge.fury.io/rb/uptime_monitor.svg)](http://badge.fury.io/rb/uptime_monitor)

-Status: currently updating the gem.

-Uptime_monitor is a [ragios](https://github.com/obi-a/ragios) plugin that uses a real web browser to perform transactions on a website to ensure that features of the site are still working correctly.
-It can check elements of a webpage to ensure they still exist and it can also perform transactions like a website login to ensure that the process still works correctly.
+Uptime_monitor is a [ragios](https://github.com/obi-a/ragios) plugin that uses a real web browser to perform actions on a website to ensure that features of the site are still working correctly.
+It can check elements of a webpage to ensure they still exist and it can also perform actions like a website login to ensure that the process still works correctly.
+When uptime_monitor detects a problem with the website, Uptime_monitor can take a screenshot of the web page it sees, and it can also record a video of the actions it performed on the website.

 ## Requirements
-Ruby: At least Ruby 2.3.0 or higher is recommended
+Ruby: At least Ruby 2.4.1 or higher is recommended

 [Ragios](https://github.com/obi-a/ragios)

 ## Installation:
  Add the uptime_monitor gem to your ragios Gemfile